Facebook Pixel

 • For Kapha, Vamana is used, supported by Madhu (honey) as the pacifying agent.

 Unlike Shamana Chikitsa, Shodhana Chikitsa in ayurveda doesn’t leave any toxins behind.
-That’s why it’s called the best therapy in Ayurveda.
+That’s why it’s called the one of the classical Ayurvedic cleansing approaches.

 Shamana vs Shodhana Chikitsa - What’s the Difference?